During the specialisation in Fuel Cells and Hydrogen Technology, you will study energy systems based on hydrogen and fuel cell technology.

 - Optimisation and process integration of an integrated fuel cell reforming system

-* The elective courses can be seen at this website and may vary from year to year, depending on the number of students in the various specialisations, the on-going projects and the research performed at the Department of Energy Technology.
+* The elective courses may vary from year to year, depending on the number of students in the various specialisations, the on-going projects and the research performed at the Department of Energy Technology.
 Further, courses from other universities might be used as elective courses.

 In the fourth semester, you write your Master’s thesis where you draw on all the knowledge, experience and skills you have acquired during your studies.
 Depending on your choice of topic, the thesis will involve developmental work, further development, or actual research.